Doxuno

 PREEMPTIVE RIGHTS

-The Corporation shall provide written notice to all Shareholders of any proposed new issuance, including the number of shares to be issued, the price per share, and the terms and conditions of the issuance.
-Each Shareholder shall have thirty (30) days from receipt of such notice to exercise their Preemptive Rights by providing written notice to the Corporation.
-If any Shareholder declines to exercise their Preemptive Rights or fails to respond within the thirty-day period, the remaining Shareholders shall have an additional fifteen (15) days to purchase the unsubscribed shares on a pro rata basis.
-The Corporation and the Shareholders intend that any such issuance qualify for an exemption from registration under Section 4(a)(2) of the Securities Act of 1933 and/or Rule 506 of Regulation D thereunder (17 C.F.R. § 230.506), and shall comply with applicable state blue sky laws.
+The Corporation shall give written notice of any proposed issuance (number of shares, price, terms).
+Each Shareholder has thirty (30) days from receipt to exercise; unsubscribed shares may be taken up by the remaining Shareholders for a further fifteen (15) days.
+The Corporation and the Shareholders intend any such issuance to qualify for exemption from registration under Section 4(a)(2) of the Securities Act of 1933 and/or Rule 506 of Regulation D (17 C.F.R. §230.506), with state blue-sky compliance.

-Preemptive Rights shall not apply to shares issued: (a) as part of an approved employee stock option or equity incentive plan (including offerings made pursuant to Rule 701, 17 C.F.R. § 230.701); (b) in connection with a merger, acquisition, or strategic partnership approved by the required Shareholder vote; or (c) upon conversion of existing convertible securities.
+Preemptive Rights do not apply to shares issued (a) under an approved equity incentive plan (including Rule 701 offerings, 17 C.F.R. §230.701); (b) in a merger, acquisition, or strategic partnership approved by the required Shareholder vote; or (c) upon conversion of existing convertible securities.

 5.